Many-body quantum resources of graph states: Abstract

 \section{Abstract}

 Characterizing the non-classical correlations of a complex many-body system is an important part of quantum technologies.
-A versatile tool for such a task is one that scales well with the size of the system and which can be both easily computed and measured.
-In this work we focus on graph states, that are promising platforms for quantum computation, simulation and metrology.
-We consider four topologies, namely the star graph states with edges, Tur\'an graphs, $r$-ary tree graphs, and square grid cluster states, and provide a method to characterise their quantum content: the many-body Bell correlations, non-separability and entanglement depth for an arbitrary number of qubits.
-We also relate the strength of these many-body correlations to the usefulness of graph states for quantum sensing.
-Finally, we characterize many-body entanglement depth in graph states with up to $8$ qubits in $146$ classes non-equivalent under local transformations and graph isomorphisms.
-The technique presented is simple and does not make any assumptions about the multi-qubit state, so it could find applications wherever precise knowledge of many-body quantum correlations is required.
+An ideal tool for this task would scale well with the size of the system, be easily computable and be easily measurable.
+In this work, we focus on graph states, which are promising platforms for quantum computation, simulation, and metrology.
+We consider four topologies: star graph states with edges, Tur\'an graphs, $r$-ary tree graphs, and square grid cluster states.
+We provide a method to characterize their quantum content: many-body Bell correlations, non-separability and entanglement strength for an arbitrary number of qubits.
+We also relate the strength of these correlations to the usefulness of graph states for quantum sensing.
+Finally, we characterize many-body entanglement in graph states with up to eight qubits in $146$ classes that are not equivalent under local transformations or graph isomorphisms.
+This technique is straightforward and does not require any assumptions about the multi-qubit state; therefore it could be applied wherever precise knowledge of many-body quantum correlations is necessary.